USAFA-ECE/ece281-book/book/ICE/ICE2.md

 ### End state

-You will provide a live demo to your instructor or provide proof of functionality to receive credit (Due Lesson 8).
+You will provide a live demo to your instructor or provide proof of functionality to receive credit.
 You must also turn in the files you used through Git + Gradescope.

 Your instructor will be able to view